arikroc/supplements-for-alcohol-users/README.md

 - NAC "750 – 1,000 mg, once a day"

 - Milk Thistle take 150mg "twice a day, for a total daily dose of 300 mg."
-Don't take milk thistle before drinking.
+Important: Don't take milk thistle before drinking.
 Take it before sleep if you're sober, otherwise wait until the morning.

 **For reducing cravings / withdrawal symptoms**